EcoWeaver/EcoHack/README.md

 ---

 ## 🌟 Let’s Make a Difference!
-We’re thrilled to have you on board and can’t wait to see the amazing ideas and solutions you create.
-Together, let’s push the boundaries of what’s possible in restoration ecology! 🌿✨
+Thanks to all our amazing participating teams, EcoHack 2025 turned out to be an exciting event with a wide variety of amazing ideas and solutions addressing real-world problems.
+Together, let’s continue push the boundaries of what’s possible in restoration ecology! 🌿✨